 The future of the Maldives and its people are entirely reliant on the protection of their marine and coastal environment.
 Yet, overfishing, excessive tourism, pollution and coastal development are degrading the country’s reefs, seagrass and mangroves and these habitats are losing their capacity to support the people who depend on them.

-In 2019, BLUE launched the #ProtectMaldivesSeagrass social media campaign, together with our partner resort Six Senses Laamu, to call on resorts to stop removing the seagrasses around their resort island to make clear lagoons for their guests.
-Within the space of three months, BLUE managed to convince more than a quarter of all resorts in the country to commit to protecting more than 830,000m2 of seagrass.
+In 2019, Blue Marine launched the #ProtectMaldivesSeagrass social media campaign, together with our partner resort Six Senses Laamu, to call on resorts to stop removing the seagrasses around their resort island to make clear lagoons for their guests.
+Within the space of three months, Blue Marine managed to convince more than a quarter of all resorts in the country to commit to protecting more than 830,000m2 of seagrass.
 Blue carbon habitats such as seagrass, account for ten per cent of the ocean’s capacity to store carbon, making it an important natural solution for mitigating climate change.

 ¼ of all Maldives resorts committed to protecting seagrass

 200 students taken snorkelling for the first time